Browsing Category

 Judy

 The applause was there for Judy, a blandish film saved by a spectacular star performance.
-A lengthy standing ovation greeted Renée Zellwegger as she came on stage following the Toronto premiere.
-Nobody there seemed to mind the script’s problems and nor should they have for Zellwegger’s spin on Judy Garland is fascinating; pure fun to watch, despite the tragic undertones of Garland’s real-life addictions.
-Directed by Rupert Goold and adapted from a stage musical “End of the Rainbow”, the film focuses on the final days of the troubled Hollywood legend’s life as she is coerced into a series of performances in London to revive her flagging career, and earn enough money to provide a home for her children.
-Flashbacks of Garland’s early career and punishing schedule—thanks to an abusive studio system— are meant to illustrate where some of her troubles began but they are lacking in any subtlety.
-(In fact, the pill-popping came earlier as Garland’s own mother gave her daughter amphetamines before Garland had hit puberty).
-What you’re craving is performance; here is when the film kicks it up to eleven.
-Anyone who loved Judy Garland will want to see this film, if only to sing along to all those glorious standards, delivered with brilliance by a now fifty-year-old Zellwegger who has endured her own career struggles.
-The vulnerability is there, as is the charisma, if not a note-perfect mimicry, but then who would want that?
+A lengthy standing ovation greeted Renée Zellweger as she came on stage following the Toronto premiere.
+Nobody there seemed to mind the script’s problems, nor should they have, for Zellweger’s spin on Judy Garland is fascinating, pure fun to watch, despite the tragic undertones of Garland’s real-life addictions.
+Directed by Rupert Goold and adapted from a stage musical “End of the Rainbow,” the film focuses on the final days of the troubled Hollywood legend’s life as she is coerced into a series of performances in London to revive her flagging career and earn enough money to provide a home for her children.
+Flashbacks of Garland’s early career and punishing schedule—thanks to an abusive studio system— are meant to illustrate where some of her troubles began but lack subtlety.
+(In fact, the pill-popping came earlier as Garland’s mother gave her daughter amphetamines before Garland had hit puberty).
+You’re craving performance; here is when the film kicks it up to eleven.
+Anyone who loved Judy Garland will want to see this film if only to sing along to all those glorious standards, delivered with brilliance by a now fifty-year-old Zellweger who has endured her career struggles.
+The vulnerability is there, as is the charisma, if not a note-perfect mimicry, but who would want that?
 There is only one Judy, after all.
-By the end of the film, I was stunned at just how commanding this performance was as it elevates the film into a rainbow for the ages.
+By the film’s end, I was stunned at how commanding this performance was as it elevated the movie into a rainbow for the ages.

 Joker

-While we’re still on performance, you’d have to be snoozing under a rock not to have heard the deafening chorus of admiration for Joaquin Phoenix’ magnetic performance in Joker.
-Distributed by Warner Brothers, this controversial film is a launch of what director Todd Phillips is hoping will be a new label called DC Black, providing stand-alone films that offer different takes, character studies (read R-rated ) on comic book characters.
-Casting Joaquin was certain: he wrote the script with him in mind.
+While we’re still on performance, you’d have to be sleeping under a rock not to have heard the deafening chorus of admiration for Joaquin Phoenix’s magnetic performance in Joker.
+Distributed by Warner Brothers, this controversial film is a launch of what director Todd Phillips hopes will be a new label called DC Black, providing stand-alone films that offer different takes and character studies (read R-rated ) on comic book characters.
+Casting Joaquin was sure: he wrote the script with him in mind.

 If you know Joaquin, and you know his work, Joaquin is an agent of chaos.
 He has chaos in him.
 You can act that probably but if you’t have to, there’s something to that.